seaboyz/Curriculum-Notes/notes/spring/spring-mvc.md

 ### Spring Web Annotations
+As discussed in the [stereotype annotation lecture notes](../a-framework/stereotypes.md),
+###  `@Controller`
-As discussed in the [stereotype annotation lecture notes](../a-framework/stereotypes.md), the `@Controller` annotation specifies a class as a _controller_, a special type of bean used particularly to handle web application requests.
+annotation specifies a class as a _controller_, a special type of bean used particularly to handle web ***application requests***.
 The introduction of the `@Controller` annotation, as of Spring 3.0, allows for the creation of RESTful Web services and applications through the use of the `@PathVariable` annotation as well as other flexible features.
+The dispatcher will scan these `@Controller`-annotated and
+### `@RequestMapping`
-The dispatcher will scan these `@Controller`-annotated and `@RequestMapping`-annotated classes and detect any `@RequestMapping`-annotated methods.
-Depending on the context, this `@RequestMapping` annotation can be configured with url mapping, http request method types, url values, and other parameters.
+-annotated classes and detect any `@RequestMapping`-annotated methods.
+Depending on the context, this `@RequestMapping` annotation can be configured with url mapping, ***http request method types, url values, and other parameters***.

 For example (Example from Spring Documentation):
 ```java